makerdao/sai/DEVELOPING.md

 <img src="https://user-images.githubusercontent.com/5028/30517887-924bec1c-9bc1-11e7-8c25-6d73a1c48340.png" width="500" />

-`bust` is really two functions in one: collateral sell off, and inflate and sell.
+`bust` is really two functions in one: collateral sell off (aka `flip`), and inflate and sell (aka `flop`).
 When `fog` is non zero it is sold in return for Sai, which is used to cancel out the bad debt, `woe`.
 If `fog` is zero but the `tap` has a net Sin balance, then SKR is minted and sold in return for Sai, up to the point that the net Sin balance is zero.

 ![Bust](https://user-images.githubusercontent.com/5028/30517888-9287dd76-9bc1-11e7-8726-6b21843e27a5.png)